 “Meditation is the dissolution of thoughts in Eternal awareness or Pure consciousness without objectification, knowing without thinking, merging finitude in infinity.”

-In our Spiritual Meditations, we do not try to lose ourselves in the Flow of Continuing Creation, the Growing> Organizing> Direction> of the Cosmos.
-Instead, we meditate to understand it, immerse ourselves in it, experience it, and feel its Flow.
+In our Spiritual Meditations, we do not try to lose ourselves in the Flow of Continuing Creation, the Growing, Organizing, Direction, of the Cosmos.
+Instead, we meditate to understand it, immerse ourselves in it, experience it, and use it in our lives.

 Being in the Flow is what athletes often call “being in the “zone;” and what musicians often call “being in the groove.”
 Regardless of the appellation, the Flow is a state in which inspiration and action comes almost automatically.
 Athletes describe it as riding on “muscle memory.”